openerror/PandasTransform/README.md

 All files are located within directory `src`.
 - `ImputeByGroup.py`
     - `ImputeNumericalByGroup`; [`groupby`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html), calculate per-group statistics (e.g. median) of a **numerical** column with missing values, and then impute each group using said statistics.
+    - `ImputeCategoricalByGroup`; like the above, but for imputing discrete, categorical columns.
+Fills up missing values using the most frequent unique value.

 ## Usage
 Copy the source file(s) of interest from the `src` directory into your own project, and then import as necessary.
 Please see `playground.ipynb` for a usage demonstration.